Son of Alexander and the late Sarah Ann Burnsides.

 Guy Alexander Burnsides

-was born in October 1899 at Doncaster, South Yorkshire, to parents Alexander, occupation, a Signalman in the employment of
+was born on the 12th of September 1899 at Doncaster, South Yorkshire, to parents Alexander, occupation, a Signalman in the

 One year after the birth of Guy, the family relocated to the village of Raskelf